Explore Courses

 73. What is model comparison tool?

-Attribution models are widely used to identify the right marketing channel and gives credit.
+Attribution models are widely used to identify the right marketing channel and give credit.
 But how do you decide which attribution model would work for your business?

-Model comparison tool helps to compare conversion metric by using different attribution modeling like first interaction, last interaction, time decay and more.
-Model comparison tools helps you to compare three attribution models with one another.
+Model comparison tool helps to compare conversion metrics by using different attribution modeling like first interaction, last interaction, time decay, and more.
+Model comparison tools help you to compare three attribution models with one another.

 For example, you can compare how Twitter advertising works when you apply last clicks with linear and time decay attribution.